Linutronix/TSN-Testbench/Documentation/mqtt.rst

 The docker-composer.sh makes the integration into Grafana simple.
 A simplistic way to have the Grafana running is it can be used, is to instantiate the docker-compose in the machine where reference is running, by doing that all parameters concerning the MQTT broker are default.
 To instantiate the docker-composer you need docker and docker-compose installed.
-Start the services by issuing the commands below from the tsn-testbench directory.
+Start the services by issuing the commands below from the rtc-testbench directory.

 .. code:: bash